metagov/gateway/docs/plugin_tutorial.rst

             # Override this function (OPTIONAL).
             # Close the governance process and save the outcome.

-        def check_status(self):
+        def update(self):
             # Override this function (OPTIONAL).
             # Update status and/or outcome, if applicable.
-This function may be called repeatedly on a schedule.
+This function is called repeatedly on a schedule.
             pass

         def receive_webhook(self, request):
             # Override this function (OPTIONAL).
             # Receive incoming webhook request for plugin instance.
+            # Update status and/or outcome, if applicable.
             pass